NIPOSoftwareBV/Nfield.Quota/docs/getting_started.md

 previous code sample.
 If you index on a variable that is not available at that depth in the quota tree an [InvalidOperationException] will be thrown that will indicate the variable that cannot be found.

-As demonstrated above it is possible to set target on higher level variables.
+As demonstrated above it is possible to set targets on higher level higher in the hierarchy.
 Keep in mind that in Nfield this target is a minimum, only the overall target is a maximum value.

 # Next steps